vijayanajay/projects/tapp/code/2025/simpler_st/tasks.md

   - Formatted trade log for PDF inclusion.
 - Log indicator values at decision points for PDF (trade log now includes SMA values at entry/exit for each transaction; TDD, minimal code, 2025-04-27)
 - Log algorithmic rationale at each transaction for PDF (trade log now includes a human-readable rationale string for each trade; TDD, minimal code, 2025-04-27)
+- Visualize metric distributions and highlight outliers in PDF (Added chart to PDF report visualizing performance metric distributions (e.g., returns) and highlighting outliers in red, with annotation and legend.
+Implemented using TDD and minimal code in report_generator.py and tests/test_report_generation.py.
+All tests pass and feature is robust to headless environments, 2025-04-27)

 ---